CodeMinds-Digital/signtusk-nextjs/docs/consolidated_model_steps.md

 This document provides a centralized overview of the different models for document signing, covering both single and multi-signature flows.
 It is a consolidation of the individual model documents.

+For a detailed breakdown of the services required for these models, please see [Required Services for Document Signing Models](./required_services.md).

+For a step-by-step guide of each model aligned with the required services, please see [Model-Based Steps for Document Signing](./model_based_steps.md).

 ## 1. Off-Chain Document Signing

 ### 1.1.
 Single Signature